petrstepanov/gnome-macos-remap/README.md

 `Apr 22, 2022` • Added support for new Screenshot tool in GNOME 42.

-`May 30, 2022` • Tweaked some Nano key combinations in Terminal.
+`Mar 30, 2022` • Tweaked some Nano key combinations in Terminal.

 `Dec 16, 2021` • Fixed the `ctrl w` keyboard shortcut in Terminal.